mnavarrocarter/php-fetch/README.md

 echo sprintf('This html content was last modified %s hours ago...', $lastModified) .
 PHP_EOL;
 ```

-You can use these headers information to handle chaching or avoiding reading the whole
+You can use these headers information to handle caching or avoiding reading the whole
 stream body if is not necessary.

 Since these standards headers may not be present in a certain responses, they